krystofbe/postgres-backup-s3/README.md

   - filter backups on S3 by database name
   - support encrypted (password-protected) backups
   - support for restoring from a specific backup by timestamp
+  - dual-retention policy for hourly and daily backups
-  - support for auto-removal of old backups
+  - automatic cleanup of old backups based on retention settings